lordcod/lordbot-docs/english/other-information/privacy-policy.md

 We have 2 neural networks: 1. this is the recognition of questions.
 2 This is a search for similar questions that managers have recorded
 {% endhint %}

+{% hint style="success" %}
+We use a Community of messages containing a question mark to process our neural network, before the bot processes them, the manager must confirm that this is indeed a question.

+Regarding security and content reading, we only scan through channels that are **open to everyone**, and provided that **everyone can be on this server**, i.e. @everyone will be allowed createInvite=True.
+{% endhint %}

 {% hint style="warning" %}
+The user can refuse to use this Intent.

 The server owner can refuse to train a neural network on his server.
-{% endhint %}

-{% hint style="warning" %}
-The user can refuse to use this Intent, after which he is prohibited from using the bot and is on the same server with it.
 {% endhint %}

 ## Data storage